Bilge Ebiri: Early life and education

-Ebiri studied film at Yale University where his thesis film, Bad Neighborhood won the Lamar Prize for Achievement in Film.
+Ebiri studied at Yale University, majoring in Film Studies, and graduated in 1995.
+His thesis film, Bad Neighborhood, won the Lamar Prize for Achievement in Film.

 Career

 After graduation, Ebiri worked as an assistant director for a Russian director Nikita Mikhalkov on The Barber of Siberia.

-He both wrote and directed New Guy, his debut feature.
-Time Out called it "broadly predictable and increasingly one note, but passable sadistic fun."
 In 2003 he wrote, directed and co-produced the low-budget feature film New Guy.
 It was released in 2004 and after getting positive reviews in The New York Times and Variety, had a successful theatrical run in New York City.
+Time Out called it "broadly predictable and increasingly one note, but passable sadistic fun."
 It was released on DVD in 2005 by Vanguard Cinema.

-He became the lead critic at the Village Voice in February 2016.
+He served as the lead critic at The Village Voice for two years beginning in 2016, before returning to New York magazine and Vulture as film critic and editor in September 2019.